steffen-fissler/GNN-KNIME-integration-/README.md

 _Developers: Jinwei Sun, Paolo Tamagnini, & Victor Palacios_

-This KNIME extension enabes deep learning via Graph Nerual Networks in the KNIME Analytics Plotform.
+This KNIME extension enables deep learning via Graph Neural Networks in the KNIME Analytics Plotform.
 It features three key nodes: GNN Graph Creator, GNN Learner, and GNN Predictor.
 You can utilize the KNIME file as a reference to construct your own GNN model and perform predictions on Graph Datasets.

 To build connections and test this workflow on KNIME:
 1. Install KNIME Analytics Platform (KAP) and download Dev Folder